The-Baltimore-Transgender-Alliance/bta-site/_people/ken.md

 cloudinary_image: people/ken.jpg
 weight: 2
 ---
 Ken Jiretsu is a student, a father, and a filmmaker.
-He is an Outreach Specialist for the Baltimore Transgender Alliance and a member of Black Transmen, Inc.  He likes to cook.
+He likes to cook.